-Social media strategies are ever-evolving, especially with so many social media changes.
+Our social media company strategies are ever-evolving, especially with so many social media changes.
 So many new features were released in January, many of which we think can help brand accounts to put their content in front of their target audiences.
-Here are the social media changes that we think you really should know about.
+Here are the changes our social media company that we think you really should know about.

 Collaborative group stories on Facebook were tested earlier this year so that page admins could better engage with communities.
 Collaborative stories enabled members of a group or attendees to contribute to a story that can be seen by the entire group.